-Nuclear Weapons Funding Up 20 Percent In New Donald Trump Budget, But Military Health, Benefits Face Cuts
+Nuclear Weapons Funding Up 20 Percent In New Donald Trump Budget, But Military Health Benefits Face Cuts

 Other programs facing budget cuts, according to the Defense One report, include the Department of Defense Education Activity program, which operates 163 schools for approximately 1 million K-12 age military children in 11 countries, and the Defense POW/MIA Accounting Agency, which is responsible for locating and recovering American prisoners and missing personnel from all previous wars.

-The Office of Economic Adjustment, which assists communities affected by Defense Department base closures and budget cuts also faces budget cuts, along with dozens of other Pentagon departments and military benefits programs.
+The Office of Economic Adjustment, which assists communities affected by Defense Department base closures and budget cuts also now faces budget cuts of its own, along with dozens of other Pentagon departments and military benefits programs.

-But the nuclear weapons program will receive an influx of cash under Trump’s new budget, if it is passed intact by Congress.
-The new billions will go toward “warhead life extension programs, [and] investments in new scientific tools” to maintain the nuclear arsenal “into the future,” according to a source quoted by Axios reporter Jonathan Swan.
+The nuclear weapons program will receive an influx of cash under Trump’s new budget, if it is passed intact by Congress.
+The new billions will go toward “warhead life extension programs, [and] investments in new scientific tools” to maintain the nuclear arsenal into the future, according to a source quoted by Axios reporter Jonathan Swan.

-According to the Axios report, Trump has made a personal priority out of ensuring that the U.S. possesses “the best nuclear weapons program in the world.”
+According to the Axios report, Trump has made a personal priority out of ensuring that the U.S. possesses the best nuclear weapons program in the world.

 Trump has also expressed his desire to grow the U.S. nuclear arsenal, building new warheads and weapons — but the new budget does not appear to cover an expansion of the nuclear stockpile, according to Swan’s report.

 Earlier on Sunday, The Wall Street Journal reported that the fiscal 2021 Trump budget includes an overall increase in defense allocations of 0.3 percent, to $740.5 billion.
-But the budget plan also drastically slashes programs that provide vital lifelines for senior and low income Americans, such as Medicare, Medicaid, and the Supplemental Nutrition Assistance Program, commonly referred to as food stamps.
+But the budget plan also drastically slashes programs that provide vital lifelines for senior and low income Americans, such as Medicare, Medicaid, and the Supplemental Nutrition Assistance Program (SNAP), commonly referred to as food stamps.